Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Introduction

-Large scale pre-trained vision-language models, for instance ViT-BERT~\cite{zhou2020unified}, CLIP~\cite{radford2021learning} and UNITER~\cite{chen2020uniter}, have emerged as powerful tools that combine computer vision and natural language processing, enabling machines to comprehend visual and textual information.
+Large scale pre-trained vision-language models (VLMs), for instance ViT-BERT~\cite{zhou2020unified}, CLIP~\cite{radford2021learning} and UNITER~\cite{chen2020uniter}, have emerged as powerful tools that combine computer vision and natural language processing, enabling machines to comprehend visual and textual information~\cite{yutext,khattak2023maple}.
 These models can serve as strong foundation models for continual learning, as they were trained on massive datasets, allowing them to learn intricate patterns and relationships between images and language.
-As mentioned, the continual learning community has focused on applying foundational vision backbones~\cite{wang2022learning, wang2022dualprompt,zhai2024fine}, however, less effort has been invested in how to best exploit the rich semantic knowledge contained in the language encoders.
-A recent exception is Continual-CLIP~\cite{thengane2022clip} which shows impressive results in continual learning using both the vision and language encoder of the CLIP model.
-However, they keep the CLIP model frozen, thereby limiting the generalization to new tasks.
-In Fig.~\ref{fig:intro}(a), we present an overview of several methods, each characterized by a distinct training strategy.
-The performance evaluations are shown in Fig.~\ref{fig:intro}(b).
-The use of pre-trained vision encoders has resulted in incremental performance gains\footnote{The methods L2P and DualPrompt obtain similar results without using any exemplars compared to existing state-of-the-art CL methods from scratch with exemplars (DER, DyTox++).}.
-Interestingly, we will show that better exploitation of the knowledge contained in language encoders can lead to considerable performance improvements.
+As mentioned, the continual learning community has focused on applying foundational vision backbones~\cite{wang2022learning, wang2022dualprompt,smith2023coda,roy2024convolutional,zhou2024expandable}.
+However, how to best exploit the rich semantic knowledge embedded within the language encoders of VLMs is an active and evolving area of investigation.
+Early efforts like Continual-CLIP~\cite{thengane2022clip} demonstrated the potential by utilizing both vision and language encoders of CLIP, albeit by keeping the entire model frozen, which can limit adaptability to new tasks.
+Language guidance from pre-trained language encoders has been introduced into prompt-based continual learning methods, such as LGCL~\cite{khan2023introducing}.
+This approach aligns the task selection mechanism in the prompt pool with the overall language description of the task and aligning the visual features with the language description of specific classes.